Austrian Centre for Electron Microscopy and Nanoanalysis

-The Austrian Centre for Electron Microscopy and Nanoanalysis (short: FELMI-ZFE) is a cooperation between the Institute of Electron Microscopy and Nanoanalysis (FELMI) of the Graz University of Technology (TUG) and the Graz Centre of Electron Microscopy (ZFE), which is a member of Austrian Cooperative Research (ACR) and run by the non-profit association for the promotion of electron microscopy.
+The Austrian Centre for Electron Microscopy and Nanoanalysis (short: FELMI-ZFE) is a cooperation between the Institute of Electron Microscopy and Nanoanalysis (FELMI) of the Graz University of Technology (TUG) and the Graz Centre for Electron Microscopy (ZFE), which is a member of Austrian Cooperative Research (ACR) and run by the non-profit association for the promotion of electron microscopy.
 It is located at the “Neue Technik Steyrergasse” campus in Graz.

 The FELMI-ZFE is offering both research and services, to interested partners from academia and industry, using advanced electron microscopic methods for both structural and chemical characterization.

 History

 The acquisition process of the first electron microscope of the Graz University of Technology was started by a donation from industry in 1949.
 The next year a research group, headed by Fritz Grasenick, was established.
 Finally, the first electron microscope (“Übermikroskop UEM100” by Siemens & Halske) was bought in 1951 and the opening ceremony was attended by Ernst Ruska, Werner Glaser and Otto Wolf.
 Despite the Graz University of Technology providing rooms and infrastructure, from the very beginning supplementary income from services research provide for industry was necessary to help cover the high operating and investment cost.
 Due to the larger interest in measurements and the high utilization of the instrument, the group soon need to expand its personal and look to acquire need microscopes.
 In order to concentrate all funding sources the non-profit association for the promotion of electron microscopy (Verein zur Förderung der Elektronenmikroskopie und Feinstrukturforschung) was founded in 1959 under the direction of the governor of Styria Josef Krainer senior.
 The Graz Centre of Electron Microscopy (ZFE) was attached to this non-profit.
 The combined institutions grew over the years, where the combined role of the head of the university institute and the head of the ZFE in one person played a crucial role in the development of a tight interconnection between fundamental research and application.
 In 2011 the to this date most expansive and impressive acquisition was possible, a at that time worldwide unique STEM.
 With the ASTEM (Austrian Scanning Transmission Electron Microscope) magnification of more than one million became possible, this enables atomic resolution.
 In addition, with an investment volume of 4.5 Mio.
 Euro, the ASTEM was one of the larges scientific infrastructure investments in Austria.